 Who Was Present?

-First of all, let's think about who's actually present in this situation?
-We have ‘the Eleven’, but John tells us in John 20, that Thomas was absent.
-We'll hear more about that from John's account, because Jesus comes again and appears to Thomas, as we'll find out.
-So, in fact, 10 out of the 12 apostles are there.
-We also have Cleopas and his friend and we also have, according to Luke 24 verse 33, ‘those with them’.
-We've got the inner circle of the apostles and a wider group of disciples who are gathered together.
-They're in Jerusalem,they're in a house and John tells us that the door of the room that they were in - presumably a large room that they were gathering in- was locked.
+First of all, let us think about who is actually present in this situation?
+We have the Eleven, but John tells us in John 20, that Thomas was absent.
+We will hear more about that from John's account, because Jesus comes again and appears to Thomas, as we will find out.
+So, in fact, ten out of the twelve Apostles are there.
+We also have Cleopas and his friend and, according to Luke 24: 33, ‘those with them’.
+We have got the inner circle of the Apostles and a wider group of disciples who are gathered together.
+They are in a house in Jerusalem and John tells us that the door of the room that they were in - presumably a large room that they were gathering in - was locked.
 They were meeting in private; they were still in a mood of anxiety.
 We must remember that the fear of arrest was very real.
 The Roman authorities could easily have decided that they wanted to round up all the followers of Jesus, and his key disciples, in the aftermath of his death, in order to suppress the Jesus movement.
-It's also possible that the Jewish ruling council - the Sanhedrin - could have initiated a search for the disciples, could have arrested them, and punished them under Jewish law, or handed them over to the Romans for execution.
+It is also possible that the Jewish ruling council - the Sanhedrin - could have initiated a search for the disciples, could have arrested them, and punished them under Jewish law, or handed them over to the Romans for execution.
 So, they were anxious.
 They didn't know what was going to happen next.
 Their future was uncertain and, according to John, the door was locked.

 Peace Be With You